j3nkii/react-code-challenge/README.md

 These may require you to edit additional files.

 - [ ] Ability to clear the project list
-- [ ] Only display active projects
+- [x] Only display active projects **Don't think this was done super well, but with more time I could make it better.
 - [ ] Ability to mark a project as inactive